wilmix7/NSLASH/README.md

 # NSLASH

 Introduction:
 --------------
-NSLASH    is    a    multilanguage    support   and    it  is   mainly   used    with   JDollar.
+NSLASH    is    a    multilanguage    support   and    it  is   mainly   used    with   JAS.
-NSLASH  Technology  is  invented  in   Jdollar  in  April 2015 by  Wilmix  Jemin  J.
+NSLASH  Technology  is  invented  in   JAS  in  April 2015 by  Wilmix  Jemin  J.
 NSLASH  is    the 12 th Most  Advanced   technology  with  VVMC chained  Framework.
 NSLASH   Uses  WcatServer  to   run   .Nslash  Programs.
-NSlash  with  Jdollar  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
+NSlash  with  JAS  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
 (View with Model/view/Controller  with   View with Model/view/Controller ....). with  Chaining  support and  it also generates   .Class  file.
 So NSLASH   is  a  VVMC/ Chained  Framework  technology.